tbsd/MathTraining/README.md

 # MathTraining
-Simple example of ruby web application.
+Simple ruby web application with Foundation for Sites by ZURB.

 Contains few mathematical tests and some theoretical information about operations with negative numbers.